·

 Cafes, Restaurants & Bars:

-• Cafes and Casual Eateries: Tipping is not expected but appreciated in casual cafes and small eateries where service is minimal.
-You can round up the bill to the nearest convenient amount or leave small change as a token of appreciation.
+• Cafes and Casual Eateries: Tipping isn’t expected where service is minimal.
+Round up the bill or leave small change as a token of appreciation.

-• Restaurants: In sit-down restaurants, tipping is customary, especially if a service charge is not included in the bill.
-A 10-20% tip of the bill is considered polite and appreciated for good service.
+• Restaurants: In sit-down restaurants, tipping is customary if a service charge isn’t already included.
+A 10-20% tip is considered polite for good service.

-• Bars: In bars, it’s common to tip for individual drink orders, especially if the bartender provides excellent service or makes you a specially made cocktail.
-If the service is exceptional, you can tip around 20-50 Thai Baht per drink or more.
+• Bars: It’s common to tip for individual drink orders, especially if the bartender provides excellent service or makes a specially crafted cocktail.
+For exceptional service, 20-50 THB per drink or more is appropriate.

-• Service Charge: Always check your bill to see if a service charge has already been included.
-If a service charge is listed, additional tipping is unnecessary.
-However, you can still leave small change or round up the bill.
+• Service Charge: Always check your bill first.
+If a service charge is listed, additional tipping isn’t necessary – though you can still leave small change or round up.

 Buffet service.
 Tasty breakfast served on table.
 Travel woman in hat eating breakfast is served with eggs, sausage, coffee, fresh orange juice, croissants, exotic fruits.
 Balanced diet on vacation